-- 30.4 The College has the authority to impose discipline, which is then subject to the grievance procedure set forth in Article 31, Grievance Procedure.
-Written reprimands, however, may be processed only through Step 2 of the grievance procedure.
-If a discharge for just cause or legitimate performance reasons or a suspension is grieved and not resolved at Step 2, the Union may advance the grievance to Step 3 of the grievance procedure. - 30.5 When disciplining an employee, the College will make a reasonable effort to protect the privacy of the employee. - 30.6 The College has the authority to conduct investigations. - A. Upon request, an employee has the right to a union representative at an investigatory interview called by the College, if the employee reasonably believes discipline could result.
+- A. Upon request, an employee has the right to a union representative at an investigatory interview called by the College, if the employee reasonably believes discipline could result.
 If the requested representative is not reasonably available, the employee will select another union representative who is available.
 An employee seeking union representation is responsible for contacting their union representative. - B. The role of the union representative in regard to College-initiated investigations is to provide assistance and counsel to the employee and not interfere with the College's right to conduct the investigation.
-Every effort will be made by the union representative to fully cooperate in the investigation. - 30.7 An employee placed on an alternate assignment during an investigation will not be prohibited from contacting their union steward unless there is a conflict of interest, in which case the employee may contact another union steward.
-This does not preclude the College from restricting an employee's access to the College's premises. - 30.8 Prior to imposing discipline or discharging an employee, except oral or written reprimands, the College will inform the employee and the union staff representative in writing of the reasons for the contemplated discipline and an explanation of the evidence, copies of written documents relied upon to take the action and the opportunity to view other evidence, if any.
+Every effort will be made by the union representative to fully cooperate in the investigation. - 30.78 An employee placed on an alternate assignment during an investigation will not be prohibited from contacting their union steward unless there is a conflict of interest, in which case the employee may contact another union steward.
+This does not preclude the College from restricting an employee's access to the College's premises. - 30.89 Prior to imposing discipline or discharging an employee, except oral or written reprimands, the College will inform the employee and the union staff representative in writing of the reasons for the contemplated discipline and an explanation of the evidence, copies of written documents relied upon to take the action and the opportunity to view other evidence, if any.
 This information will be sent to the union staff representative on the same day it is provided to the employee.
 The employee will be provided an opportunity to respond either at a meeting scheduled by the College, or in writing if the employee prefers.
 An employee may have a union representative present at a pre-disciplinary meeting.
 It is the employee's obligation to arrange for such representative to be present.
-A pre-disciplinary meeting with the College will be considered time worked. - 30.9 The College will provide an employee with fifteen (15) calendar days' written notice prior to the effective date of a suspension of greater than seven (7) calendar days.
+A pre-disciplinary meeting with the College will be considered time worked. - 30.910 The College will provide an employee with fifteen (15) calendar days' written notice prior to the effective date of a suspension of greater than seven (7) calendar days.
 Upon mutual agreement, the employee may begin the suspension period before the end of the notice period.

-30.10 Title IX
+30.10-11 Title IX

-In an effort to comply with Federal regulations the following Articles shall not apply to investigations, hearings, and decisions regarding formal Title IX complaints against employees: Article 30.4, Article 30.6, Article 30.8, Article 30.9, and Article 31, in its entirety.
+In an effort to comply with Federal regulations the following Articles shall not apply to investigations, hearings, and decisions regarding formal Title IX complaints against employees: Article 30.4, Article 30.6, Article 30.7, Article 30.89, Article 30.910, and Article 31, in its entirety.

-- A. Title IX investigations, hearings, and decisions shall be conducted in accordance with, and subject to, applicable law and Evergreen policy. - B. The Union and the College further agree that either Party may request to open discussions regarding Article 30.10 if the Federal Title IX regulations change substantially.
+- A. Title IX investigations, hearings, and decisions shall be conducted in accordance with, and subject to, applicable law and Evergreen policy. - B. The Union and the College further agree that either Party may request to open discussions regarding Article 30.10 11 if the Federal Title IX regulations change substantially.